Macbook seasoned 2011 15 Inch evaluate

 Maximum: 132

-Company of Heroes can be run at full for no apparent reason, and the game still looks terrific.
+Company of Heroes can be run fully for no apparent reason, and the game still looks terrific.
 The minimum was 1.8fps, but upon further investigation, this only happened once for a split second.
-So seemingly, the system was doing something in the background, which caused some momentary instability.
+So, the system was seemingly doing something in the background, which caused some momentary instability.

 F1 2010